-My name is MaryAnn Emmerling and I have been a therapist for many years, working with adults who have a variety of emotional issues.
-My experience includes helping people with trauma, anxiety and panic, depression, relationship issues and childhood abuse.
-I also have experience with family issues, work stress and relationship conflicts.
-I have a master’s degree in counseling, am licensed and I am also a Nationally Certified Counselor.
-I also authored a self-help book on anxiety and panic.
-Taking care of your emotional health is just as important as taking care of your physical health.
-Sometimes there is a barrier when someone considers therapy because they feel self conscious or fearful about what it means to be in therapy, so they suffer unnecessarily.
-Taking that first step is not easy.
-But clients have told me that the healing process began when they took that first step in seeking help and support for their emotional issues.
-The type of therapy I offer depends on your own individual needs.
-Often called Eclectic or Integrative, this type of therapy is tailored to your specific issues.
-Let's work together to find the answers you need to live a better life!
+My name is MaryAnn Emmerling, and I have been a therapist for many years, working with adults experiencing a wide range of emotional challenges.
+I have extensive experience helping individuals navigate trauma, anxiety and panic, depression, relationship difficulties, childhood abuse, family concerns, and work-related stress.
+I hold a master’s degree in counseling, am fully licensed, and am a Nationally Certified Counselor.
+I am also the author of a self-help book focused on anxiety and panic.
+Taking care of your emotional health is just as important as caring for your physical health.
+Many people feel unsure or self-conscious about seeking therapy, which can leave them struggling in silence.
+You deserve to be heard, understood, and supported — no one should have to cope alone.
+The therapy I provide is tailored to your unique needs.
+Often described as Eclectic or Integrative, this approach allows us to draw from a variety of methods to best address your specific concerns and goals.
+Let’s work together to help you find the answers and tools you need to live a healthier, more fulfilling life.

-The most important part of the first session is to get to know each other.
-I encourage you to ask questions and share your concerns about the therapy process.
+The most important part of our first session is getting to know each other.
+I encourage you to ask questions and share any concerns you may have about the therapy process.
+We can often begin addressing your symptoms, issues, and goals during the first appointment as well.

-Providing a safe and welcoming place for someone to heal is vital.
-Through my years of experience, I have learned that developing trust, truly listening and successfully working together to resolve issues are the most important parts therapy.
+Providing a safe and welcoming space for someone to heal is vital.
+Through my years of experience, I have learned that building trust, truly listening, and working collaboratively to resolve issues are the most important parts of therapy.

-This therapy method explores past trauma and its relationship to current symptoms and problems.
+This therapy method explores past trauma and its relationship to current symptoms, thought patterns and beliefs.
 This approach helps the person heal trauma, gain trust, self awareness and develop more control and power in their life.

 Cognitive Behavioral (CBT)